 The BH RLC channels and the BAP layer are established and configured in the IAB-node by the IAB-donor using the secured RRC signalling to support routing between the IAB-node and the IAB-donor.

-Phase-3: IAB-DU part setup:
+Phase-3: gNB -DU part setup:

 F1 security establishment for IAB is performed over the RLC channel.

-The Phase-1 results in IAB-UE registration and consequently, AS security establishment between the IAB donor and IAB node, Phase-2 results in configuration of the IAB-node securely using the established AS security and Phase-3 results in the establishment of secure F1 interface between the IAB-donor and IAB-node.
+The Phase-1 results in IAB-UE registration and consequently, AS security establishment between the IAB donor and IAB-node, Phase-2 results in configuration of the IAB-node securely using the established AS security and Phase-3 results in the establishment of secure F1 interface between the IAB-donor and IAB-node.

 M.3.2 Authentication and Authorization of IAB-node (Phase-1)